EmilyGoose/pybot/README.md

 Bot for Slack built in Python

 This is a side project of mine, which hopefully will make it easy to keep track of ideas my team has for upcoming hackathons.
 Feel free to use my code, but please credit me (preferably via direct link to this repo).
 I try to comment it where possible.
 If you would like to make a pull request, please make it to "usbot.py". "bot.py" is my stable build.

+If you want to add it to your own Slack channel, create cfg.py and set TOKEN to be a string of your bot's token.
+You might have to change some of the userIDs in the main code, I'll get around to making that easier someday.

 # Usage